 Foraging behaviour can be encouraged by hiding food in cardboard tubes and under pots.

-Use your imagination to make the cage or tank more interesting for your mice.
-They like to climb so it is a good idea to provide different levels with shelves or baskets.
+Mice like to climb so it is a good idea to provide different levels with shelves or baskets.
 Natural ropes can also be used for climbing in addition to gnawing.
 Cardboard tubes and egg boxes can be used for hiding, climbing and gnawing.
-Plastic yoghurt pots or flower pots are also good for climbing on or hiding in.

 Activity wheels should be solid and wide.
 Wheels with spokes can trap limbs and cause injury.
 The wheel should be big enough that your mouse’s back doesn’t bend.